coderdude1/Java8Dates/README.md

 ### Swagger
 There is a controller that implements swagger, go to http://localhost:8080 and it will redirect to the swagger endpoint, allowing you to perform various operations.
-You can play around with the swagger as documented below, restart the container (unless I find a way to progamattically change these configs)
+You can play around with the swagger as documented below, restart the container (unless I find a way to programmatically change these configs)

 ### Default spring boot/jackson